Refugee families from Bangkok were able to benefit from emergency COVID aid, coordinated by Khun Da, our local programme manager.

 A difficult new Covid school organisation in Vietnam

 After many weeks of social distancing in March 2020, Vietnam entered into full lockdown during the month of April.
 In parallel to this, the country’s schools and universities were closed from February until the end of April.
-During this period, none of the students were able to pursue their education in the same way as before.
+During this period, none of the students was able to pursue their education in the same way as before.

 Primary and middle school students were not able to have online courses taught by their usual teachers.
 Instead, the Vietnamese Ministry of Education broadcasted class via the local and national television channels with the aim of maintaining some degree of continuity in children’s education.

 The secondary and high school students could also watch courses on TV because those covered the classes from Lop 1 to Lop 12 (A-level).

 The college and university students had online courses organised by their own schools.

 Most of the sponsored children do not have computers at home.
 Therefore they had to follow online courses via smartphone when a member of their family-owned one.